 It can also cover the cost of evacuation to the mainland, as well, if the need arises.

-Curacao Trip Cancellation Insurance for International Travellers – FAQs
+Curacao Trip Cancellation Insurance for International Travelers – FAQs

 If your bookings in Curacao are cancelled due to climatic conditions, disease outbreak, or due to political unrest, the cost of your expenses can be covered by the insurance company as long as the condition is listed as approved in the plan.

 Why buy trip cancellation insurance for Curacao?

 Curacao trip cancellation insurance can help protect your vacation fund.
 It can reimburse you for any pre-paid, nonrefundable expenses that you put down if you have to cancel for a reason covered under your policy.
 The cancellation reasons eligible for insurance benefits are explicitly listed in your policy’s certificate wording.
 Be sure to read the fine print in advance so you know what is (and isn’t) covered.

 What all is covered under trip cancellation insurance for Curacao?